-- the possible breach of the manufacturing agreement by the third party; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; - reliance on the third party for regulatory compliance, quality assurance, safety, and pharmacovigilance and related reporting; and - the inability to produce required volume in a timely manner and to quality standards.
+- the possible breach of the manufacturing agreement by the third party; - the possible termination or nonrenewal of the agreement by the third party at a time that is costly or inconvenient for us; - · reliance on the third party for regulatory compliance, quality assurance, safety, and pharmacovigilance and related reporting; and - the inability to produce required volume in a timely manner and to quality standards.

-Third-party manufacturers may not be able to comply with cGMP regulations or similar regulatory requirements outside the United States.
-Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in clinical holds on our trials, sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocations, seizures or recalls of product candidates or medicines, operating restrictions, and criminal prosecutions, any of which could significantly and adversely affect supplies of our medicines and harm our business, financial condition, results of operations and growth prospects.
+Third-party manufacturers may not be able to comply with U.S. export control regulations, cGMP regulations or similar regulatory requirements outside the United States.
+Our failure, or the failure of our third-party manufacturers, to comply with applicable regulations could result in a need to replace current third-party manufacturers including the possibility of supply delays, clinical holds on our trials, sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocations, seizures or recalls of product candidates or medicines, operating restrictions, and criminal prosecutions, any of which could significantly and adversely affect supplies of our medicines and harm our business, financial condition, results of operations and growth prospects.